ManuelPopp/graphab4py/README.rst

 Prerequisites
 =============
 In order to install and use Graphab4py, `Python <https://www.python.org>`_ >= 3.8 and `Java <https://www.java.com>`_ >= 8 are both required.
-It is also recommended to have `pip <https://pip.pypa.io/en/stable/installation/>`_ available to install the latest version of Graphab4py.
+It is also recommended to have `pip <https://pip.pypa.io/en/stable/installation/>`_ available to install the `latest version <https://pypi.org/project/graphab4py/#history>`_ of Graphab4py.
-Graphab is not required but can be installed through Graphab4py.
-Alternatively, an existing Graphab Java executable can be set up for use in Graphab4py.
+Graphab is not required for installation.
+It can be installed through Graphab4py if missing.
+Alternatively, Graphab4py can be set up to use an existing Graphab Java executable.

 ============
 Installation